This post may contain affiliate links. Please read our disclosure policy.

 • Heavy cream

-How to Make Bowtie Pasta
+How to Make Bow Tie Pasta with Chicken

 3. Simmer On The Stove: Stir in the chicken broth, half & half, basil, and bowtie pasta, bring the liquids to a boil, then reduce the heat to low and cover with a tight-fitting lid.
 Simmer for 20 minutes, stirring half way through.